 Once Origin is positioned, tap Probe.
 Move to the left along your x axis and tap Probe X again.

 Now move Origin to the left hand side of your material to register the y axis.
 Once the bit is in contact with the surface, press Probe Y.

 Your grid is now ready to use.
-As you place & create designs, your cursor will now snap to intersections on the grid the increment you set previously.
+As you place and create designs, your cursor will now snap to intersections on the grid at the increment you set previously.